pabloca88/SeleniumJavaTestNG/README.md

 ## Code Challenge Requirements:
-You can use any approach that you consider to solve the following problem.
-Language must be Java or C#
+# You can use any approach that you consider to solve the following problem.
+Language must be Java or C#:

 	- A person wants to go to buy a car on www.mercadolibre.com.
 	- He is not sure about what model to buy and, for this reason, he wants to search All cars that have a price below $2.000.000.
 	- But he has some considerations to take into account: